lzell/AIProxySwift/README.md

 Use this approach to have a conversation with ChatGPT.
 All previous chat messages, whether issued by the user or the assistant (chatGPT), are fed back into the model on each request.

+As an alternative, you can use the new ChatGPT Responses API to hold the entire history by passing in the previousResponseId

 ```swift
     import AIProxy